-Table 3 presents the simulation results under autonomous beliefs.
-In column 3 (Baseline), the model moments are computed employing unitary values for the trade price elasticities $\theta = \rho = 1$, whereas the remaining two columns either assume $\theta = \rho = 0.5$ or $\theta = \rho = 1.24$.31 By inspection of Table 3, the model is unable to resolve any major empirical irregularity of the data for international relative prices and quantities.
+By comparing columns 2 and 4 of Table 2, one observes that the model is unable to resolve any major empirical irregularity of the data in relation to international relative prices or quantities.
 The terms of trade and the real exchange rate are less volatile than output and the model fails to generate sufficient volatility for real net exports.
 The terms of trade and output are predicted to move in the same direction leading to a counterfactual positive correlation.
-The model generates cross-country correlations which are equal to -1 and the correlation between the real exchange rate and relative consumption is positive and close to 1 such that the Backus-Smith puzzle arises.
+The model generates cross-country correlations which are equal to -1 and the correlation between the real exchange rate and relative consumption is positive and close to 1, such that the Backus-Smith puzzle arises.
 While the model can generate counter-cyclical real net exports, the negative correlation generated between net exports and output is very close to -1, which is much stronger than the data (-0.47).

-To understand the poor performance of the indeterminacy model under autonomous beliefs, Figure 1 depicts a selection of impulse response functions to a one percent positive shock to the terms of trade forecast.
 An important element in understanding how self-fulfilling beliefs are transmitted relates to the labor market.
-The log-linearized Home and Foreign aggregate labor
+The log-linearized Home and Foreign aggregate labor demands can be expressed as: